Travix-International/frontend-tech-test/SUBMISSION.md

 This is unrealistic in a real production app as there could be too many tasks to send so a different approach will be required.

 Server implemented is very simple.
-In a real application would require load balancing, caching recently created tasks with Memcache or Redis and other strategies to ensure consistency, especially when notifying all clients with websockets.
+A real application would require load balancing, caching recently created tasks with Memcache or Redis and other strategies to ensure consistency, especially when notifying all clients with Websockets.

 ### User Experience